dosuken123/langapp/README.md

 # 🦜️🖼️ LangApp

 LangApp is an open-source web application framework for production-grade LLM applications.
+You can get your idea into production seamlessly.

-Creating your first LLM application by forking an example project found on Internet is easy, however, running it on production requires a lot more effort.
+Creating your first LLM application by starting from an example project is easy.
-For example, you need proper authentications, authorizations, database migrations, performance optimization, scalable architecture, secure codebase, maintainable codebase, async workers, cron workers, observability, telemetry, dependency management, A/B testing, feature flags, and so on.
+However, running it on production requires a lot more effort, for example, you need proper authentications, authorizations, database migrations, performance optimization, scalable architecture, secure codebase, maintainable codebase, async workers, cron workers, observability, telemetry, dependency management, A/B testing, feature flags, and so on.

-LangApp guides you to build such application with the harness of [LangChain](https://github.com/langchain-ai/langchain) and [LangSmith](https://docs.smith.langchain.com/).
+LangApp guides you to build such application with closely following [LangChain](https://github.com/langchain-ai/langchain) as the abstraction guideline.

 ## Key features

-### Pipeline Interfaces
+### Pipeline APIs

 [Chains](https://docs.langchain.com/docs/components/chains/) is an incredibly generic concept which returns to a sequence of modular components (or other chains) combined in a particular way to accomplish a common use case.
 Applications provide the interfaces for interacting with [chains](https://docs.langchain.com/docs/components/chains/) via HTTP requests.